new Dexcom Stelo

 Our take

-The Dexcom Stelo scores 76/100 and represents a genuinely new category: over-the-counter continuous glucose monitoring for people who aren't diabetic.
+The Dexcom Stelo scores 76/100 and represents a genuinely new product category: over-the-counter continuous glucose monitoring for people who aren't diabetic but want to understand their metabolic health at a granular level.

-The catch is the ongoing cost: roughly $89-99 per month for sensor replacements, forever.
-There's no one-time purchase option.
-This is health-as-a-service, and that subscription model drags the value score down to 65/100.
-Adhesive can irritate skin, and placement is limited to your upper arm.
+The catch is the ongoing cost model: roughly $89-99 per month for sensor replacements, continuing indefinitely with no one-time purchase option.
+This is health monitoring as a subscription service, and that recurring cost drags the value score down to 65/100.
+The adhesive can irritate sensitive skin during the 15-day wear period, and sensor placement is limited exclusively to your upper arm.

 Pros & cons